Kamakura vs Hakone: Which Tokyo Day Trip Should You Choose in 2026?

 Is Kamakura better if I only have one free day in Tokyo?

 In most cases, yes.
 Kamakura is easier to reach, easier to understand, and easier to enjoy in a single day.
-You can cover major sights without turning the day into a transport puzzle, especially if you follow a clear day trip route.
+You can cover major sights without turning the day into a transport puzzle, especially if you follow a clear Kamakura day trip route.

 Which is better for Mt.
 Fuji views?

 Hakone is clearly better for Mt.
 Fuji.
-It offers more famous viewpoints and a much stronger overall Fuji-area atmosphere.
+It offers more famous viewpoints and a stronger overall Fuji-area atmosphere.
 Kamakura may occasionally give you a distant view from the coast, but that is not what most people go there for.

 Can I visit both Kamakura and Hakone in one day?